 My eyes, I can feel are burning when her voice, within my psyche, is suddenly replaced by the voices of fictional characters from the T.V.

 I gulp the lump down deep in my throat, and make my way towards the direction of the staircase leading to the second floor where my class, awaits.
-I'm almost out of breath.
+I'm almost out of breath by the time I get there, but not from exhaustion.

 Despite this mornings aggravating antics, I'm almost hoping that this school day will go slowly.
 I don't think I really want to go home anytime soon anymore